 Finish your hiking day in Sai Kung Town

-The fastest way is to hop on Minibus #1 at Sai Kung Pier Public Minibus Terminus which will take you to Choi Hung MTR Station.
+The fastest way is to hop on Minibus 1 at Sai Kung Pier Public Minibus Terminus, which will take you to Choi Hung MTR Station.
+The journey takes 30 minutes and costs $10.9HKD (use Octopus card).

-Are you ready to attempt the Ma On Shan to Sai Kung hike?
+Are you hiking the Ma On Shan Trail?

-Many hiking trails will take you up to Ma On Shan, but I really like the point-to-point hiking trails where I start from one part of the city and finish in another.
-Plus, I like to pack my hiking day with different sights and challenges, which is why my Ma On Shan hiking itinerary includes Tiu Shau Ngam, The Hunch Backs and Pyramid Hill.
+Many hiking trails lead up to Ma On Shan, but I really like point-to-point trails where I start in one part of the city and finish in another.
+Plus, I like to fill my hiking day with different sights and challenges, which is why my Ma On Shan hiking itinerary includes Tiu Shau Ngam, The Hunch Backs and Pyramid Hill.

 I hope you enjoyed reading my post on hiking Ma On Shan and will try the hike out yourself.
 If you enjoy challenging hiking trails, check out High Junk Peak, Pat Sin Leng, Kowloon Peak and Suicide Cliff and Plover Cove Reservoir Country Trail.

-Thank you for reading my Ma On Shan hiking post
+Thank you for reading my Ma On Shan hiking itinerary

 Hong Kong Island Hikes